 The science is now in: practice in mindfulness meditation decreases stress and can help you avoid the negative outcomes of burnout and loss of empathy.
 Mindfulness practice can also help you study more efficiently and retain more information from class lectures.
 It can increase your quality of life and, in some people, it protects against depression.
 And of all of these effects are founded upon changes in basic brain structures and function.

-Brief mindfulness meditation sessions are offered twice a week.
+Brief mindfulness meditation sessions are offered every Monday at 12PM in the 4th floor Wellness Center.
 Students may come late or leave early.
 Beginners and drop-ins are always welcome.